Exhibitions at Montréal museums

 The Montréal Science Centre in the Old Port of Montréal presents the all-new permanent exhibition Nanualuk – Northern Expedition to mark the centre’s 25th anniversary.
 Visitors embark on an immersive, interactive quest filled with more than 20 missions to accomplish, each featuring a different theme related to life in the Arctic, such as learning how to use a harpoon to “read” the ice, and finding your way using the stars.
 Every mission has a different level of difficulty.

-Their IMAX cinema screens films for all ages, including T-Rex 3D: Greatest of all Tyrants.
+Their IMAX cinema screens films for all ages.

 Château Ramezay – Historic Site and Museum of Montréal